You’ve been the BBC’s North America editor for 3 years. What made you feel like now is the time to write your first book about America?

 And what was the last truly great book you read?

 I hesitate to say truly great, but I loved the simplicity of A Gentleman in Moscow, which is a wonderful book about a member of the Russian aristocracy who spends his life under house arrest in a grand Moscow hotel during the Russian revolution.
 It tells of the casual brutality of bolshevism in that period but also of dignity and decency.

 As a regular at the White House, what’s one thing you get asked the most about your time there and your job as North America editor?

 One of things I get asked most often by Americans is do I know the queen.
 When I say actually not that well, they seem a little disappointed.
 I suppose the most frequent question is what is it like covering the Trump’s White House, that’s the question people want to know.
 Is it as noisy, is it as quarrelsome as it seems?
 And the answer is yes.

 More about the author

 As the BBC’s North America Editor, Jon Sopel has had a pretty busy time of it lately.
-In the 18 months it’s taken for a reality star to go from laughingstock to leader of the free world, Jon has travelled the length and breadth of the United States, experiencing it from a perspective that most of us could only dream of: he has flown aboard Air Force One, interviewed President Obama and has even been described as ‘a beauty’ by none other than Donald Trump.
+In the time it’s taken for a reality star to go from laughing stock to leader of the free world, Jon has travelled the length and breadth of the United States, experiencing it from a perspective that most of us could only dream of: he has flown aboard Air Force One, interviewed President Obama and has even been described as ‘a beauty’ by none other than Donald Trump.

-In this fascinating, insightful portrait of American life and politics, Jon sets out to answer our questions about a country that once stood for the grandest of dreams but which is now mired in a storm of political extremism, racial division and increasingly perverse beliefs.
+In this fascinating, insightful portrait of American life and politics, Jon Sopel sets out to answer our questions about a country that once stood for the grandest of dreams, but which is now mired in a storm of political extremism, racial division and increasingly perverse beliefs.